MichaelKennedy1983/maze_solver/README.md

 1. clone repository
 2. change directory to the cloned repository
-3. run 'cargo build' in the repository directory
+3. run 'cargo build --release' in the repository directory

 ## Run